Appendix F: example care charges calculations

 Example E: care home Financial Assessment Calculation

-A single man aged 79 has moved to a care home where his care and support needs can be met.
-The council are paying the costs of £850 per week to his care home provider.
+A single person aged 79 has moved to a care home where their care and support needs can be met.
+The council are paying the costs of £850 per week to their care home provider.

 Care Home Financial Assessment Calculation